bklebel/measureSequences/README.md

 Tools for an abstract sequence editor, parser and runner

-It can read PPMS (resistivity option) sequence files - an abstract class to run those sequences is being built currently.
+The `Sequence_parser` in `Sequence_parsing.py` can read PPMS (resistivity option) sequence files The `Sequence_runner` in `runSequences.py` contains all logic to run those sequences - however, this is must be inherited: There are many functions which need to be overridden or injected in order to function properly.
+A demonstration printing-dummy class can be found in `Dummy.py`

-Most of the generic commands are now implemented (in reading).
+Most of the generic commands are implemented.
 It is possible to read arbitrarily nested scanning commands.
 Empty lines are ignored.
+In contrast to the logic in the PPMS, when chaining an additional sequence, after the completion of the chained sequence, the mother-sequence continues after the `chain_sequence` command.
+Most of the running functionality has not yet been tested -- use at your own risk!

 Commands implemented include:
 -   setting a temperature
 -   setting a field
+-   setting a position
 -   scanning temperature
 -   scanning field
 -   scanning position